Deepslalitha/DockerKubeApp/README.md

      if you do not add this port then you will not be able to access Jenkins using the public IP address of the AWS EC2 instance.

      The pem file having key-pair is downloaded to the local system so that the instance can be accessed using ssh from powershell.
-     The pem file is naamed ad HadoopLab.pem (ec2 is being used for hadoop labs s well, so I maintain a pem for connecting to the instances). ssh -i "HadoopLab.pem"  ubuntu@ec2-65-2-125-60.ap-south-1.compute.amazonaws.com.
+     The pem file is naamed as HadoopLab.pem (ec2 is being used for hadoop labs s well, so I maintain a pem for connecting to the instances). ssh -i "HadoopLab.pem"  ubuntu@ec2-65-2-125-60.ap-south-1.compute.amazonaws.com.

  **Install JDK in the instance**